mbcarruthers/gRPC-factors/README.md

 # gRPC server-side stream

-server side RPC that streams factors of a number sent from the client.
+server side RPC that streams prime factors of a number sent from the client.

 #### To Build: